stuartcusackie/statamic-seo/README.md

 ## Publish

 You should publish both views and fieldsets.
-You may need to configure the asset container for image fields, defaults to 'assets'.
+You may need to configure the asset containers for image fields in each fieldset, defaults to 'assets'.

 ```
 php please vendor:publish --tag=statamic-seo-views